Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 counter-clockwise.
 On step 3&4 step back and then front with the left leg, such that step 4 goes back into the slot at a 45 degree angle.
 On steps 5&6 do an anchor step, such that another 45 degrees are added on step 5.

+#### Left-side inside chain turn

+Start from an [open] position.
+The footwork is the same as a left-side pass.
+The handwork is different.
+On step 1 go straight back (maybe raising your hand to her shoulder level).
+On 2 do [left] prep at the follower's face level.
+On 3&4 lead 1.5 chain turns.
+You should end in an [open] position.

+#### Left-side inside chain turn into closed position

+Start form an [open] position.
+The footwork and most of the handwork is the same as a [left-side inside chain turn].
+For the handwork, on 3& you should see the follower's back, so place your right hand onto the followers left shoulder blade to achieve a [closed] position as the turn finishes and you step forward on 4.

 #### Left-side outside pass